IMG_5248.png

 Teaching Philosophy

-I have a passion for incorporating hands-on learning into the classroom.
-I believe these strategies are essential for engagement and support the framework for truly meeting each student where they are.
+I have a passion for incorporating hands-on learning into academics.
+I believe these strategies are essential for engagement and help support the framework for truly meeting each student where they are.
 At the core of my teaching philosophy is recognition and respect for the various ways each student learns.
-I am excited to get the opportunity to create instruction that is adaptive, supportive, and individualized by placing hands-on, multi-sensory learning at the very heart of every lesson I plan.
+I am excited to get the opportunity to create instruction that is adaptive, supportive, and individualized by placing research-based, multi-sensory learning at the very heart of every lesson I plan.

-I believe effective organization is the most important part of managing the classroom environment.
-This begins with the commonsense application of controlling what students have access to at any given time.
-Anything that students should not interact with should be put out of reach.
-I prefer that my classroom be uncluttered – both physically and visually – and calming to the senses as often as possible.
+My most valued tier one support is preparing and managing the learning environment.
+This begins with the commonsense application of determining what students have access to at any given time.
+My classroom is organized and uncluttered (both physically and visually) and calming to the senses as often as possible.

 • resume